juliaguida/oystercard/pills/rest.md

 ## Exercises

-- Design the url schema for a RESTful API for the Makers Bnb project (a clone of Airbnb)
+- Design the URL schema for a RESTful API for the MakersBnb project (a clone of Airbnb)
 - Design a RESTful API schema for Gmail

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->